 Mollie Welsh Kruger is a faculty member in the Reading and Literacy Program and Co-Chair of the Children’s Book Committee at Bank Street College of Education.
 Previously a New York City public school teacher for 18 years, Ms. Kruger earned her doctorate from Teachers College, Columbia University in Curriculum and Teaching.
 Her academic interests include children’s literature, students’ funds of knowledge, integrating the arts in education, and urban education.

-Kyunghwa Lee is an associate professor in the Department of Educational Theory and Practice at the University of Georgia.
-She received both a BA and an MA in early childhood education from Ewha Womans University, Seoul, Korea.
+Kyunghwa Lee is a professor in the Department of Educational Theory and Practice at the University of Georgia.
+She received both a BA and an MA in early childhood education from Ewha Woman’s University, Seoul, Korea.
 She taught at a kindergarten and worked as an instructor at several colleges in Korea before moving to the University of Illinois at Urbana-Champaign where she earned her PhD in Curriculum and Instruction with specialization in early childhood education.
 Her current research examines early childhood teachers’ beliefs about typical and atypical child development in general and their perspectives on children with Attention Deficit/Hyperactivity Disorder (ADHD) in particular.
 Liking the increasing prevalence of ADHD among young children to disembodiment in today’s early schooling, she also explores robotics education as a possible pedagogy to bring children’s playful, bodily, and inquiry-based learning back into public early childhood classrooms serving large numbers of children from economically disadvantaged and culturally/linguistically diverse backgrounds.

 Mark Nagasawa is director of the Straus Center for Young Children and Families at Bank Street College of Education.
 Mark’s scholarship is guided by the anthropology of education’s broad questions about the intergenerational transmission of–and conflict over–culture and the role schooling plays in social continuity and change.
 More specifically, this scholarship lies at the nexus of curriculum and policy studies, investigating how people in bureaucracies, preschool through higher education schools, and in community settings make meaning of and negotiate globally-circulating education reform agendas, particularly efforts to incorporate “high-quality” early care and education into kindergarten through 12th grade education systems using “professional development” and evaluation as policy levers.
 The central assumptions of this work are 1) that policy-making and enactment are cultural practices of power and 2) understanding the cultural logics that shape policy practice is a component of framing justice-centered educational and social policy reforms.